anborg/camunda-bpm-dev-docs/howtos/was-wls-autosetup.md

 #### Step 3: Create the server container
 1. Click in the sidebar on "App Templates"
 2. Scroll down to "WebLogic 12R2 + Oracle 18c (autosetup)"
-3. Select a name that third-parties to trace the container back to you (e. g. "tassilo-wls")
+3. Select a name that allows third-parties to trace the container back to you (e. g. "tassilo-wls")
 4. Add the database information
    * Add the database hostname and the port of your container
    * Add the database name (it is usually "XE")